-The following figure shows the position of the CAPS LOCK indicator which show the following conditions:
+The following figure shows the position of the CAPS LOCK indicator and NUM LOCK indicator which show the following conditions:

-When the CAPS LOCK indicator glows, the keyboard will produce capitals when any letter is typed.
+- When the CAPS LOCK indicator glows, the keyboard will produce capitals when any letter is typed. - When the NUM LOCK indicator glows, the ten key allows you to enter numbers.